 Note that some variables are excluded from the analysis:

 Now, I save, and I train the predictive model.
 After few seconds, Smart Predict has completed the training step.
-The status is displayed as in figure 7.
+Figure 7 shows the status as well as the performance indicators with this new classification process.

 To assess if a predictive model can be used, we need to know its robustness.
-This means that the predictive model must detect with consistently (robustness), with enough value (quality).
+This means that the predictive model must be consistent or robust and specific (high quality of the predictions).
 The robustness is measured by the Prediction Confidence while the quality is measured by the Predictive Power.

-These two indicators are computed based on the graph shown in figure 8, which represents how good the « positive » cases are detected.
+These two indicators are computed based on the graph shown in figure 8, which represents how well the « positive » cases are detected.

 Fig 8: % of detected target / % population

-The X axis represents the overall population and the Y axis represents the positive cases.
+The X axis stands for the overall population ordered by decreasing score and the Y axis represents the positive cases detected by the corresponding predictive model.

 The red line is a random picking.
 This means that there is no predictive model.
-To take an image, it’s like to play to heads or tails.
-On the opposite, the green curve represents a perfect predictive model.
+On the opposite, the green curve represents a hypothetical perfect predictive model.

-Predictive Power represents how close to the perfect model is the predictive model.
+Predictive Power measures how close to the perfect model the predictive model is.
 Area between Validation and Random curves divided by the area between Perfect and Random curves.

 Predictive Power = C/(A+B+C)